pandaandsushi/Tubes3_25MampusnyaDiundur/README.md

 * [How To Use](#how-to-use) 🪄

 ## Brief Overview
-The program takes as input a fingerprint image that needs to be matched with existing fingerprint images stored in a SQL database.
-It uses pattern matching algorithms (KMP, BM, and Regular Expression) to compare the input fingerprint image with the database records.
+The program takes a fingerprint image input (.BMP) that needs to be matched with existing fingerprint images stored in a SQL database.
+It uses pattern matching algorithms (KMP, BM, and Regular Expression) to compare the inputted fingerprint image with the images in the database records.
+The fingerprint database are obtained from https://www.kaggle.com/datasets/ruizgara/socofing.

 ## The Algorithms
 Knuth Morris Pratt (KMP)